-Method Course: Tools for Scientific Computing report / work period for assignment: 4 weeks
+Method Course: Tools for Scientific Computing report / work period for assignment: 4 weeks when a course is offered

 The requirement for credit points is based on a scientific programming project carried out in a small team of 2-3 students.
 The work will be judged on the basis of a joint final report and the contributions of the individual students as documented in the team's Gitlab project.
 The final report should contain an explanation of the scientific problem and its numerical implementation as well as a presentation of results.
 The code should be appropriately documented and tested.